Kalixtan/PreTech/README.md

 A ***(Super early expermental)*** emulator for the PreComputer line of computers.

+Join our Discord to help out the project: https://discord.gg/JzbsTUsVUm

 Computers:
    - PreComputer 1000 Based:
       - PreComputer 1000 - BIOS INTRO